Coagulation and diffusion: a probabilistic perspective on the Smoluchowski PDE: Introduction

 {\bf On the diffusion rate and the microscopic interaction strengths.} Suppose that there exists a function $\g : \mathbb{N}^2 \to (0,\infty)$ such that $\micp(n,m) \leq \g(n,m)$ for all $(n,m) \in \N^2$, with $\g$ satisfying

+(This condition is the same as that stated in equation~(1.9) of~\cite{HR3d}, but it has been simplified from its form in~\cite{HR3d}.)

-{\bf On the initial condition.} A slightly technical assumption is needed, of the membership in local $L^\infty$ space of some sums over $n$ of certain averages of $h_n$; the sums are weighted by certain powers of $d$ and the above function $\gamma$.
-The reader may consult \cite[Section 1]{HR3d} for the precise form.
-Although the assumption is a little technical to state, it is fairly weak: it is certainly satisfied if $h_n$ is non-zero for only finitely many $n$, and each $h_n$ is compactly supported with bounded supremum; and in fact numerous blowups in $h_n$ are also permitted.
+{\bf On the initial condition.} A technical-to-state but fairly weak assumption is needed, of the membership in local $L^\infty$ space of some sums over $n$ of certain averages of $h_n$: see \cite[Section 1]{HR3d}.
+The assumption is certainly satisfied if $h_n$ is non-zero for only finitely many $n$, and each $h_n$ is compactly supported with bounded supremum.

 It is physically reasonable to think that the Brownian motion that is the free trajectory of the constituent particles in the models $\PP_N$ arises due to thermal agitation caused by many collisions with the constituents of an ambient environment of much smaller air molecules.
-Viewed in these terms, it is very natural to suppose that the diffusion rate $d(n)$ will decrease as a function of the mass.
+Viewed in these terms, it is very natural to suppose that the diffusion rate $d(\cdot)$ will decrease as a function of the mass.
 Accepting this, the assumption~(\ref{hypo}) is rather weak.
 If the diffusion rate is indeed decreasing, then~(\ref{hypo}) is satisfied provided that there exists a function $C:\N \to \infty$ for which $\micp(n,m)\le C(n)m$ for all $(n,m) \in \N$.
-Also, if the microscopic interaction strength $\micp$ is identically constant, then the condition (\ref{hypo}) is equivalent to the function $d(n)n^{1/(2-3d)}$ being non-increasing; when $d = 3$, then, we are permitted choices of $d(n)$ that grow as quickly as $n^{1/7}$.
+Also, if the microscopic interaction strength $\micp$ is identically constant, then we may choose $\g$ equal to that constant in~(\ref{hypo}); if we then consider pure-power diffusion-rate choices $d(n) = n^\phi$, we find~(\ref{hypo}) to be satisfied whenever $\phi \in \R$ satisfies $\phi \leq (2d-1)^{-1}$.
+When $d=3$, then, we are permitted choices of $d(n)$ that grow as quickly as $n^{1/5}$.